You are here

 Interview nerves are often caused by a fear of the unknown, or concern that you are going to freeze or say the wrong thing.
 To avoid this, you should spend some time rehearsing answers to common interview questions.
 Do it somewhere private at home, perhaps your room, where you can say your responses out loud and make adjustments where necessary.
 This will help you to feel more comfortable and confident in your ability to provide coherent, succinct responses on the day.

 You might also be thrown an unexpected question.
 See if you can’t anticipate some curveballs and come up with a response – are you happy with what you’ve come up with on the spot?

 3. Be prepared

-If you don't prepare yourself for the interview, the nerves can really take over.
-Taking the time to prepare for your interview will help you stay relaxed, and the interviewer will be able to tell you’ve put some time and effort in before turning up.
+If you don't truly prepare yourself for the interview, your nerves will most likely take over.
+Taking the time to prepare the details of your interview will help you stay relaxed, and the interviewer will be able to tell that you’ve put some time and effort in before turning up.

 Confirm the name and contact number of your interviewer, the time you should arrive and what you plan to wear.
 Ensure you have all relevant documents on hand, including your CV and examples of past work.
 Give yourself plenty of travel time in case you get delayed – being late could lose you the job before you've even begun.
 Being early gives you plenty of time to compose yourself prior to the interview.

 4. Take your time

 Give yourself ample time to answer the questions as they come.
 There’s nothing wrong with pausing for a few seconds, as it shows your interviewer you’re considering what they’ve said.
 When feeling nervous at an interview, you’ll end up rushing your responses.
 This will often cause you to miss the point of the question and leave the interviewer struggling to keep up as you rush through your answer.